LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 The purpose of this tutorial is to help you with implementing LoginRadius user registration, log in and log out functionalities in your ASP.NET Web Forms application.

-> This tutorial assumes that you already have an ASP&#46;NET development environment set up with a minimum version of 4.0 or later.

 ---------------------------------------------------

 When you signed up for a LoginRadius account, an app was created for you.
 This app is linked to a ready to use web page, known as the [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/).
 When you make changes to your configurations in the LoginRadius Dashboard, your changes will automatically be reflected on your Auth Page (IDX).
 You can utilize this web page for your authentication requirements in your Web Forms application.